KineticCafe/app_identity/spec/README.md

   algorithm, but used for human consumption.

 - `type`: The type of the application.
-Because the server deals with many types of applications, this value may be used to _limit_ access to APIs to only type of applications.
+Because the server deals with many types of applications, this value may be used to limit access to APIs to only type of applications.

 ## Algorithm Versions

 The algorithm version controls both the shape of the nonce and the specific algorithm chosen for hashing.
-Versions are _strictly upgradeable_.
-That is, a version 1 app can verify version 1, 2, 3, or 4 proofs.
-However, a version 2 app will _never_ validate a version 1 proof.
+Versions are strictly upgradeable.
+A version 1 app can verify version 1, 2, 3, or 4 proofs.
+However, a version 2 app will never validate a version 1 proof.

 <table>
   <thead>